 Moving to Australia

-This article below provides you a list of handy resources while in Australia or while planning for the move.
-Requirements such as housing, childcare, job search, transportation etc. are important aspects you need to sort out and hopefully the information be handy for you while moving to Australia.
+This article below provides you with a list of handy resources while in Australia or while planning for the move to Australia.
+Requirements such as housing, childcare, job search, transportation are important aspects you need to sort out and hopefully the information be handy for you while moving to Australia.

 1. Housing / Real-estate

 Australia has had a long housing boom resulting in very expensive housing for its two most populous cities, Sydney and Melbourne.
-Rents in Australia are advertised as a weekly rent.
-Searching for properties (for renting or buying) can be done online via the two main websites
+Rents in Australia are advertised on a weekly basis.
+Searching for properties (for renting or buying) can be done online via the two main websites:

-Real estate costs is a very important consideration if you are thinking of moving to Australia, specially moving to Sydney or Melbourne.
+Real estate cost is a very important consideration if you are thinking of moving to Australia, specially moving to Sydney or Melbourne.
 The high rental costs can be a strain to your budgets.

-2. Finding Childcare, Preschool or after school care ( Childcare centre)
+2. Finding Childcare, Preschool or After school care

-(Spot A Childcare) is one such website which helps you search for childcare centres in your area and also displays vacancies, their quality ratings and provides an easy option to get in touch with a Childcare provider.
+Service NSW is one such websites in New South Wales which helps you search for childcare centres in your area and also displays vacancies, their quality ratings and provides an easy option to get in touch with a Childcare provider.

 3. Job Search

 Searching for jobs is done usually online or through recruitment agencies.
-Online options include Linkedin and seek.com.au .
-Many candidates move to Australia after being offered a job.
+Online options include Linkedin and seek.com.au.
+Many candidates move to Australia after being offered a job by an Australian employer.

 - NSW (Sydney)Transport